-Chief Executive Officer, Homestead Hospital
+Chief Executive Officer,

 Mr. Duquette earned a bachelor’s degree from the University of Miami and a master’s degree in public health from the University of North Carolina at Chapel Hill.
-He and his wife, Gladis, live in the Redland and have an adult daughter.
+He and his wife, Gladis, live in the Redlands and have an adult daughter.